 Danny Green Reveals He Never Heard Of NBA YoungBoy Until His Teammates Start Playing Him All Day Long

+Danny Green Reveals He Never Heard Of NBA YoungBoy Until His Teammates Started Playing Him All Day Long

 They say you start getting old when you can't keep up with the most recent trends and don't know the new artists.
 That's what's happening to Danny Green, apparently, as he had no idea of the existence of one of the hottest rappers out there right now.